hetida/hetida-designer/docs/import_export.md

 This has the advantage that the automatically generated part of the code corresponds to the latest schema and contains all relevant information about the component.
 Setting the parameter to `False` ensures that the code is not changed, but remains exactly as it has been exported.

-Similar to the `export_transformations` function, the same optional parameters can be used in the `import_transformations` function to import only selected transformation revisions.

 ## Importing components from single python files

 Components are also importable from python files, which can be created by simply copying the component code from the hetida designer user interface into a .py file.
 When importing such a file, the module docstring from the third line onwards will be used as documentation.